-This unique program, situated in the picturesque town of Aix-en-Provence, brings together students of Arabic and French language and culture to examine historical, literary, and cultural aspects of Arab and European interactions in the colonial and postcolonial (contemporary) eras.
-Themes include cross-cultural perceptions, tradition versus modernity binaries, travel, exile, immigration, gender, and family.
+This unique program, situated in the picturesque town of Aix-en-Provence, brings together students of French language and culture to examine historical, literary, and cultural aspects of Arab and European interactions in the colonial and postcolonial (contemporary) eras.
+You investigate cross-cultural perceptions, tradition versus modernity binaries, travel, exile, immigration, gender, and family.
 Field trips and lectures on topics related to the area supplement class time.

-The program will be of particular interest to those who focus on Arabic and French language and area studies.
-There are two courses, taught by faculty from Harvard:
+The program will be of particular interest to those who focus on French or Arabic language and area studies.
+You take two courses:

-- An intensive upper-level language class (Arabic or French) introducing you to literary and cultural texts that treat Arab-European encounters
+- An intensive upper-level French or Arabic language class introducing you to literary and cultural texts that treat Arab-European encounters

 - A literary and cultural criticism course (in English) covering seminal works of contemporary literary and cultural theories on postcoloniality (i.e., negritude, orientalism) and Mediterraneanism as ways of understanding the primary texts